Data transparency

 As a large and growing international retailer, we recognise that we have a negative impact in certain areas, and the DMA process has been a method for JYSK to gain further insights into these areas.
 We therefore also see this as an opportunity to understand where we can implement positive change.
 Naturally, the DMA has provided the foundation for us to outline our sustainability strategy, A Great Offer for Generations.

-The DMA identifies 13 areas, referred to as Sustainability Matters, covering Environmental, Social, and Governance (ESG) aspects within our operations and our value chain.
+The DMA identified 12 areas, referred to as Sustainability Matters, covering Environmental, Social, and Governance (ESG) aspects within our operations and our value chain.
 These areas include:

-At JYSK, we use a variety of materials in our products, and the farming, production, and processing of these materials can have a negative environmental impact.
+We use a variety of materials in our products, and the farming, production, and processing of these materials can have a negative environmental impact.
 For example, cotton farming requires significant amounts of water, while wood-based products are associated with biodiversity loss.
-JYSK is working with certifications such as FSC® and Better Cotton to mitigate some of these impacts.
+JYSK is working with certifications such as FSC™ and memberships such as the Better Cotton Initiative (BCI) to mitigate some of these impacts.

 The world is rapidly developing in terms of circularity and minimising waste.
 This is also a focus area at JYSK, where we work with Global Recycled Standard on recycled textiles and offer spare parts for selected products to enable repairs.